 Disclaimer: This website's content is not meant to be a substitute for veterinary care.
 Always consult with your local veterinarian for health decisions.
 Learn more.

 How your vet chooses to treat your older dog if he develops diabetes depends on how advanced/severe his illness is at the time of diagnosis.

 For early-to-mid stage canine diabetes some simple changes in diet and exercise levels may be the first step.

+Foods with a high sugar content should be avoided at all costs.
 A dog food with a low glycemic index (which contains ingredients that convert to sugar slowly and therefore maintain a better glucose balance) can help.

 So can consistent, moderate exercise which may help prevent erratic blood sugar spikes/drops.

 If your dog is overweight, it’s a good idea for her/him to slim down under your vet’s supervision (read our page on weight loss in older dogs).
 This will make the body better able to maintain healthy glucose levels by improving their metabolism.